Tier, the Berlin-based e-scooter rental startup, unveils new hardware and announces it’s reached 2M rides – TechCrunch

 The new more rugged Tier e-scooters are designed to last at least 12 months in operation, more than twice Tier’s current average device lifetime.
 Other improved features include 10″ tires and improved suspension (variants include double or single suspension), plus an increased range of 35-40 kilometres.
 The IoT, bell and cables are now integrated, and thus less susceptible to vandalism.

 Safety is said to be significantly improved, too, including more powerful brakes.
 Variants feature one mechanic and one electric brake, or two mechanic and one electric brake.
 This is especially important given concerns over how safe e-scooters are, whether used on sidewalks or on the road.
-Just last week, Sweden saw its first e-scooter rental casualty, leading to the Swedish transport agency reportedly calling for a ban on all electric scooters.
+Just last week, Sweden saw its first e-scooter rental fatality, leading to the Swedish transport agency reportedly calling for a ban on all electric scooters.

 Meanwhile, along with most competitors, such as Circ, Tier is keen to position itself beyond e-scooters alone and is now calling itself a “micro-mobility” company.
 I’m told “new exciting vehicles” that go beyond scooters are in the pipeline and that the Tier software platform has been built to cover various “shared urban mobility,” with the ability to integrate all kinds of urban mobility categories, not limited to the startup’s own assets.

 To date, Tier has raised around €30 million.
-Its backers inckude Northzone, Speedinvest and Point Nine.
-Most recently, Formula 1 World Champion Nico Rosberg became an investor.
+Its backers include Whitestar, Northzone, Speedinvest and Point Nine.
+Most recently, Formula 1 World Champion Nico Rosberg (pictured) became an investor.
 I’m also hearing the company is in the midst of raising a large round.